ophwug/docs/README.md

 The format of this document is of a case-by-case basis.
 Please feel free to add your own cases, pull requests, and solutions.

 This is not an official document and is not endorsed by comma.ai.
+However, it is supported by users and readers like you so please do feel free to make suggestions and submit pull requests!

 ## Table of Contents